Repo! The Genetic Opera: Filming

+Release

 Theatrical release

 The film received a limited release in the United States and Canada on November 7, 2008.
 It had a further limited Canadian release, playing in Toronto from November 21–27, 2008.
 It was released in the Czech Republic on November 20, this was followed by a theatrical release in Spain on January 2, 2009.
-In December 2008, several more US theatrical screenings were announced running between January 13–24, 2009 in several cities The Repo!
+In December 2008, several more US theatrical screenings were announced, running between January 13–24, 2009, in several cities.
+The Repo!
 Road Tour made its 4th and final leg in Europe from March 7–12, 2009.

 After initial theatrical release and DVD sales, fan support has caused Repo!
 The Genetic Opera to be played in select theaters for the duration of 2009 and well into 2014, some with "shadow casts" in which a group of actors and performers re-enact the film in front of the big screen while the film is playing on stage, much like the followers of The Rocky Horror Picture Show.
-It was re-released in a special screening at the 2010 San Diego Comic-Con International.
+It was re-released in a special screening at the 2010 San Diego Comic-Con.